sara-nl/clouddocs/surfcursus-2015-Oct-15.markdown

 ## <a name="hands-on"></a> Hands-on
 The hands-on tutorial has two parts.
 The exercises in part A will give you a first grasp for the `basic` usage of HPC Cloud.
 Once you have completed and understood part A, then continue to part B with more `advanced` examples on the HPC Cloud.

-If you manage to finish both part A & B and wish to know more, try also the additional exercises in `extras`.
+If you manage to finish both part A & B and wish to know more about the HPC Cloud, try also the additional exercises in `extras`.

   * [Surfcursus - Part A](surfcursus-part-A-2015-Oct-15)
   * [Surfcursus - Part B](surfcursus-part-B-2015-Oct-15)